openshift/machine-config-operator/docs/ContainerRuntimeConfigDesign.md

 Save your `ctrcfg` locally, for example as highpids.yaml

 The label in the above example corresponds to the worker MachineConfigPool.
 By default the master/worker MachineConfigPool has labels pools.operator.machineconfiguration.openshift.io/{worker|master}: "" in OCP 4.6 and later.
-If you have a custom pool, or have an earlier OCP version, you can instead create a label youself as follows:
+If you have a custom pool, or have an earlier OCP version, you can instead create a label yourself as follows:

 ```
 apiVersion: machineconfiguration.openshift.io/v1